 Best wishes, Victoria.

-#3 Updated by Rory Coulter about 3 years ago
+#3 Updated by Rory Coulter over 3 years ago

 Thank you for your reply.
 I hadn't noticed the ff_allmoved indicator, so this is very helpful.